blackberry/NDK-Samples/VideoWindow/readme.txt

 Sample Description:

- The VideoWindow sample is an application that is designed to show you how to use some of the multimedia capabilities of the Native SDK.
+ The VideoWindow sample is an application that is designed to show you how to use the multimedia capabilities of the Native SDK in concert with OpenGL ES 2.0.

- When you run the application, a video is played on the screen.
+ When the application starts, there is a green "Play" symbol that can be pressed.

+ When the button is pressed, the play button turns into a blue stop symbol and video playback begins.
+While the video is playing, the user can chose to stop the video by tapping the blue symbol.
+The blue stop symbol will then turn into a green play symbol.
+When the green symbol is pressed, playback will continue.

+ The user may swipe from the top of the bevel into the video (down-swipe) in order to hide the symbol.
+This is achieved by changing the z-order of the mmrender video surface.

  Feature summary
  - Creating a playback window
  - Connecting and configuring the renderer
  - Configuring video input and output
  - Starting and stopping video playback
+ - OpenGL ES 2.0 graphics composited on top of video

 ========================================================================
 Requirements: